ha5dzs/udmx-matlab-commander/README.md

 ## Setting up

+* If you want to keep it simple and don't want to compile, [download the binary in the release section](https://github.com/ha5dzs/udmx-matlab-commander/releases).

 * Install the **included** ILLUZMINATION uDMX driver.
-In the device manager, you should see the uDMX device under 'libusbK Usb Devices'
+In the device manager, you should see the uDMX device under 'libusbK Usb Devices'.

-* Add the `.mexw64` file, along with the dll file to your Matlab path.
+* Add the `.mexw64` file, along with the dll files to your Matlab path.

 * you now have access to the `dmx()` function, see below how to use it.